 Your local expert will tailor a tour to your tastes, whether it’s locals-only sushi counters, Meiji-era park shrines or Shinjuku’s technicolour commotion.
-You’ll also be treated to an exclusive look into the fiercely traditional world of sumo with a visit to a stable where wrestlers live, train and fight.

 You’ll have to remind yourself to head out and explore Hakone’s national park, where waterside shrines and shimmering forest-ringed lakes are the foreground to shy Mt.
 Fuji.

 Your first bullet train trip will shoot you down Japan’s eastern seaboard to Kyoto.
 This ancient city showcases the very origins of Japanese culture across dozens of UNESCO-listed sites, hundreds of Shinto shrines and thousands of Buddhist temples.
 Staying on the banks of the Kamogawa River, panoramic windows invite in views of the city – helping you pick out the sites you want to visit on your tailor-made tour.

 There’s everything from palatial gardens to endless tunnels of torii gates.
 We’ve also included a separate trip to an exclusive teahouse in the city’s geisha district, Gion.
 Here, a maiko apprentice will induct you into this secretive world with a traditional tea ceremony and all its performance accompaniments.